 Coffee grinding is a significant factor in the quality of your cup of coffee.
 There are 7 grind levels, and failure to grind the coffee beans to the appropriate level will cause a bitter or sour taste to your coffee.

-Here is a list of the grind levels and the brewing method using it.
+Here is a list of the grind levels and the brewing methods using it.

 Extra Coarse Grind: Cold Brewing